mehul515/Weather-Website/README.md

 # Weather Forecast Website
-A React.js-based A weather website using a public API to display real-time weather conditions and forecasts for global locations.
+A React.js-based weather website using a public API to display real-time weather conditions and forecasts for global locations.

 This project is a weather forecast website built using React.js and a public weather API, providing real-time weather updates for locations worldwide.